 In the past, doctors relied on specific ranges for LDL.
 Today, the American Heart Association recommends that doctors consider LDL levels as one factor among many when evaluating cardiovascular risk.
+Visit Cholesterol: Adult Management for more information.
 Talk to your doctor about your LDL cholesterol level as well as other factors that impact your cardiovascular health.

 Preventing and Managing High Cholesterol

 High cholesterol can be lowered!
 Remember to check, change and control your cholesterol.
 The American Heart Association has a Check.
 Change.
 Control Calculator that helps you learn your risk for a heart attack or stroke.

 - Check your cholesterol levels.
 It’s key to know your numbers.

 - Change your diet and lifestyle to help improve your levels.

 - Control your cholesterol, with help from your doctor if needed.